T: 0330 111 3939

 During Gopal's Army career he worked with ITC Brecon, ITC Catterick, Recruit Selection Centre Nepal and Training Centre in the Regiment.

-Post regular Army Russell became an Army reservist and still is to this day.
-Maintaining his military skills and applying them to day to day life.
+After finishing active duty in the Army, Russell became an Army reservist and still is to this day.
+This has allowed him to maintain his military skills and apply them to day to day life.
 The military has been invaluable in making Russell who he is today.

 Russell's qualifications and skill set through the fitness industry range from diplomas in biomechanics, physiology and anatomy.
 He is a qualified nutritionist with strong understanding of human behaviour surrounding diet, lifestyle and exercise.

-Leah joined MPCT to shape young peoples lives and educate and provide a path way for them.
+Leah joined MPCT in 2019 to shape young people's lives a provide a pathway for them.